EvertonSA/gke-logging/README.md

 requirement.
 The things you need are:

    - Kubernetes Cluster
-   - Istio 1.8 or above
+   - Istio 1.8 or above (public-gateway configured)

 Although using the GKE Bootstrapper is not necessary, it is higly recommended.
 The reason is because you will not need to modify any of the source code to have